It's easy to spot us. When “Enter Sandman” comes on, we jump up. When there's a chance to help others, we jump in. We are Hokies.

 If you're part of a regular crowdfunding cycle (Spring, March-April; Fall, October-November), you may receive promotional assistance from Advancement.

 Once the majority of active projects have reached 30% of their goals, projects will be shared across university social media channels to help expand your reach and publicity.

 Video and content support may be available in your unit — check with your unit’s communications professional for details.
 Other unit Advancement professionals may be able to help you brainstorm marketing channels and target audiences for your outreach.
 Please note that it is up to your Advancement team's descretion on the level of assistance they may provide.

 Successful crowdfunding campaigns have proven that email outreach is most effective at converting donations to your cause.
 To support your personal email outreach, please refer to email templates in the Tools for Project Leaders section below to help you with this important outreach.

-Note: You will not be able to personally send emails using an Alumni contact list or past donor list pulled from Virginia Tech's database; please work with your unit's Advancement team to send emails to segmented Alumni and donor lists.
+Note: You will not be able to personally send emails using an Alumni contact list or past donor list pulled from Virginia Tech's database; please consult your unit's Advancement team to determine if your project is eligible for Alumni emails.

 Have questions?
 Don’t hesitate to ask: email@example.com